sagemath/trac_to_gh/Issue 3871.md

 # Issue 3871: crap in SAGE_ROOT; extending #3759

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3871

 Original creator: was